-Throughout this publication, references of a water closet have been made.
+Throughout this publication, references to a water closet have been made.
 This water closet involved water being released by a valve straight into the toilet bowls.

 Basically, Harrington had created what we know today as the flush.
-Queen Elizabeth I put this newly created invention in her home.
-However, it wasn't until 1796 when the flushable toilet became mainstream.
+Queen Elizabeth, I put this newly created invention in her home.
+However, it wasn’t until 1796 that the flushable toilet became mainstream.

 That’s because Alexander Cummings developed the S-shaped pipe right underneath the toilet basin.
 This was crucial in getting rid of unwanted odors.